CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

     ![ws name.](media/81.png)

-21. Now in the Application Group Window that comes up, click on **Applications** present under **Manage** and you will see that the applications are published in the application Group.
+21. In the Application Group Window, click on **Applications** under the **Manage** section of settings and you will see that the applications are published in the new application Group.

     ![ws name.](media/uiupdate04.png)